History

 • We founded the Woodlawn Restorative-Justice Hub.

-• After five years campaigning, we won a commitment by the University of Chicago to open a South Side trauma Center.
+• After five years campaigning, we won a commitment by the University of Chicago to open a South Side trauma center.

 2016